 Collaborative design is a process that brings together different ideas, roles and team members.
 Collaborative design is a multi-staged UX (user experience) process that involves planning and strategy developed by user feedback.
 The design phase of the UX process is iterative.

 Collaborative design is related to collaborative marketing and is part of a UX process that achieves different stages, along with design, to reach a final goal of a product or campaign.
-To simplify this process and help you visualize it, imagine each UX process has a beginning, middle and end.
-The design phase could be the middle, the research phase is the beginning and the launch phase is the end.
-Though this is a very simplified view of most UX processes, it helps you understand the grand scheme of where collaborative design falls into place in these processes.
+Imagine each UX process has a beginning, middle and end.
+The design phase is the middle, the research phase is the beginning and the launch phase is the end.
+Though this is a very simplified view of most UX processes, it helps you understand the grand scheme of where collaborative design falls into place.

 A Design Phase Is Iterative